This statement applies to

 3. Issues with video files

 Videos we have created and sited on YouTube since 23rd September 2018 may not have adequate captions.
-We are currently focusing our efforts on fixing the most widely used first and will fix the remaining ones by September 2020.
+We are currently focusing our efforts on fixing the most widely used first and will fix the remaining ones as soon as possible.

 How we tested this website

-This website, and a broad selection of its files, was tested manually and with automated software Silktide.
+This website and a broad selection of files, was tested by AbilityNet.

 What we're doing to improve accessibility